1st SS Special Regiment Waräger: Semenov

 In April 1942, Semenov was tasked by the Sicherheitsdienst (SD) to form a battalion, based on the Russian White émigrés, living in Yugoslavia and neighboring countries, with added contingent of local Serbian volunteers.
-At first, the battalion was meant to participated in the SD's Operation Zeppelin, but was then included into the German auxiliary police force in Serbia.
+At first, the battalion was meant to participate in the SD's Operation Zeppelin, but was then included into the German auxiliary police force in Serbia.
 Battalion was stationed in Belgrade, Smederevo and Požarevac, where they were responsible for securing roads and rainways against the partisan attacks.
 In summer 1943, he and selected group of Russian White émigrés were assigned to the Operation Zeppelin for conducting sabotage and long-range reconnaissance missions behind the frontlines, inside the Soviet Union.
 But in general, the operation was unsuccessful and in summer 1944, the Semenov and his men were sent to Slovenian town of Kamnik.

 Regiment

 The unit was known as Sonderkommando K or SS Jäger Bataillon and was once again involved in counter-insurgency operations against Slovenian partisans in the area of Upper Carniola.
-In November 1944, the unit was relocated to Ljubljana, where the unit was enlarged with the transfer of Soviet prisoners of war and in February 1945, the unit was renamed into the SS-Sonder-Regiment I 'Waräger.
+In November 1944, the unit was relocated to Ljubljana, where the unit was enlarged with the transfer of Soviet prisoners of war and in February 1945, the unit was renamed into the SS-Sonder-Regiment I 'Waräger'.
 At first, the newly formed regiment has only five companies (in two battalions) with around 500 men altogether.
 In February 1945, a part of the regiment was sent to Suha krajina region, to secure positions along the Krka river around the town of Žužemberk.

 Regiment held their positions against several partisan attacks until late April 1945, when a general German retreat started from the Slovenian territory.
 During this time, the regiment was formally transferred fully under the Russian Liberation Army's group under Anton Vasilyevich Turkul, but was in reality still under full German control.
 While retreating, some regimental personnel were captured by Yugoslav partisans, majority managed to reach Western Allied forces in Italy and Austria.
 Some of the British-captured regimental men were then transferred to the Red Army (Operation Keelhaul), while others (non-Soviet citizens) were allowed to remain in Europe or emigrate to South America.